tejasmaroo/ChatPDF/README.md

 ## Key Concepts
 - **Retrieval-Augmented Generation (RAG)**: This approach combines retrieval and generation techniques.
 The application retrieves relevant text chunks from the uploaded PDFs based on user queries and then generates responses using the Groq model.
-- **Vector Store**: The application utilizes a vector store (Chroma) to manage embeddings of text chunks.
+- **Vector Store**: The application utilizes a vector store (faiss) to manage embeddings of text chunks.
 This allows for efficient retrieval of relevant information when responding to user queries.
 - **Text Splitting**: The application splits the extracted text into manageable chunks using `RecursiveCharacterTextSplitter`, which helps in processing large documents effectively.

 ## Flow Diagram